OscarBjurestrand/php-membership/README.md

 - `SET NAMES utf8mb4`
 Before making a query, php-membership tells your RDBMS to expect the data to be sent with the utf8mb4 character set.
 - `stripslashes()`
-Php-membership un-quotes a quoted string before using it.
+Un-quotes a quoted string before using it.
+- `mysqli_real_escape_string()`
+Removes any special characters in a string before using it.
+- `empty()`
+Php-membership checks if the fields somehow ended up being sent empty after the client-side validation.